The Old Man of Lochnagar: Part Four

 The man risks flying home to his cave by night, and has a few near-accidents on the way.
 He sleeps a few hours, then receives a letter and package from "a grouse with an evil look in its eye" as he is eating breakfast.
-It is an invitation to join the Gorms in their cairn; however, the man drinks the bottle without reading the warning on the front and thus has to make his way to the Gorms in a shrunken state, journeying "through giant clumps of heather and gigantic boulders."
+It is an invitation to join the Gorms in their cairn; however, the man drinks the bottle without reading the warning on the front and thus has to make his way to the Gorms in a shrunken state, journeying "through giant clumps of heather and gigantic boulders".
 A group of Gorms laugh at his struggle as they see him arriving, then also as he slips on the floor upon entering.
-He descends a flight of stairs to a "vast hall" where the "king of the Gorms" is sat "[a]t the far end of the room."
+He descends a flight of stairs to a "vast hall" where the "king of the Gorms" is sitting "[a]t the far end of the room".

 Part Five

 The man slips as he approaches the king and is once again laughed at by the Gorms.
-He later discovers that the king wears rubber soles to prevent this happening to him and that the king also wears a "peculiar rubber matt" over his bottom to "prevent him slipping off his throne all the time."
+He later discovers that the king wears rubber soles to prevent this happening to him and that the king also wears a "peculiar rubber matt" over his bottom to "prevent him slipping off his throne all the time".
 The king gives him a tour of the cairn and its industries.
-The reader discovers that is the Gorms who manufacture copper and put it on copper beach trees and go out on "heathercraft" to spray heather with a "purple liquid" without which it "wouldn't be as beautiful and purple as it is."
-The man then sees women "milking hind stag beetles," but accidentally "dilute[s] the special shrinking mixture" in his stomach and begins to grow back to full size.
+The reader discovers that is the Gorms who manufacture copper and put it on copper beach trees and go out on "heathercraft" to spray heather with a "purple liquid" without which it "wouldn't be as beautiful and purple as it is".
+The man then sees women "milking hind stag beetles", but accidentally "dilute[s] the special shrinking mixture" in his stomach and begins to grow back to full size.
 He is rushed out of the cairn before he grows back fully.

 Part Six

-The old man decides to visit London after overhearing the conversations of "people having picnics in the heather."
+The old man decides to visit London after overhearing the conversations of "people having picnics in the heather".
 He boards a train at Ballater, but the train is stopped near Aboyne by cows on the line.
-The cows are then cleared but the train is impeded again at Aberdeen, whence it can go no further because "heavy falls of snow ha[ve] blocked the line to London."
-The man decides to return to Ballater, but sees on the platform a woman dressed entirely in tartan and wearing a "huge hat [...] angrily prodding the station-master with her umbrella," in protest over the London service's cancellation.
+The cows are then cleared but the train is impeded again at Aberdeen, whence it can go no further because "heavy falls of snow ha[ve] blocked the line to London".
+The man decides to return to Ballater, but sees on the platform a woman dressed entirely in tartan and wearing a "huge hat [...] angrily prodding the station-master with her umbrella", in protest over the London service's cancellation.

-The story ends by saying that the old man were "[s]ecretly [...] rather pleased" not to go to London.
-"He couldn't think of anywhere more special to be," concludes the storyteller, "than to be living at the foot of Lochnagar."
+The story ends by saying that the old man was secretly rather pleased not to go to London.
+"He couldn't think of anywhere more special to be", concludes the storyteller, "than to be living at the foot of Lochnagar."